LongyuYang/Auto-Cython/win-amd64/README.md

 ```bash
 python setup.py build_ext --compiler=msvc --plat-name=win-amd64
 ```
 This will generate Python extension `.pyd`.
-Don't forget to put `.dll` to the same path of `.pyd` file when using the generated Python API.
+If you use dynamic libraries, don't forget to put your `.dll` to the same path of `.pyd` file when using the generated Python API.
 For how to use the Python API, please refer to the `.pyx` file.
 If you want to generate a Python API on other Python versions, simply replace the path of your python, for instance:
 ```bash